kossiitkgp/KWoC-Frontend/CONTRIBUTING.md

 ## Guidelines

 - We do not commit to `master` branch directly.
 We open pull requests and merge them in master after review.
+- Please comment under the issue and wait for it to be assigned to you.

 ### We are using: